rmsrosa/nbbinder/README.md

 pip install nbbinder
 ```

 It can also be downloaded directly from github.com/rmsrosa/nbbinder.

+More information on the [Documentation of NBBinder on readthedocs.org](https://nbbinder.readthedocs.io/en/latest/).

 ## License